VictoriaMetrics/VictoriaMetrics/docs/sd_configs.md

   - names: ["...", "..."]

     # type is an optional type of DNS query to perform.
-    # Supported values are: SRV, A, or AAAA.
+    # Supported values are: SRV, A, AAAA or MX.
     # By default SRV is used.
     # type: ...